 - Using an ice cream machine: If you have one, then feel free to use it according to the manufactures guidance.

-- For even creamier results: You can reduce the mango puree on the stovetop until halved (then allow to cool) to remove water content (thus reduce some of the water ice crystals).
+- For even creamier results: You can reduce the mango puree on the stovetop until halved to remove water content (thus reducing some of the water ice crystals).
+Allow it to cool before proceeding with the recipe.
 If doing this, use double the amount of mango.

 - Increasing mango: If you find the flavor of your ice cream isn’t quite as mango-ey as you’d like, I don’t recommend increasing the amount too much as the ice cream will become less creamy, the more you add.
 Instead, make sure to reduce the mango (above tip) for more flavor.
 Alternatively, if available, you can use a few drops of mango flavoring or extract.